tkg-geek/tkg-geek/README.md

 ### Hi 👋, I'm TKG

-I'm a Japanese developer aspiring to be a Hustler.
-Currently learning React.
+I'm a Japanese developer aspiring to be a Hustler.<br>Currently learning React.<br>
 All products are the results of my learning journey.

 <h4 align="left">Languages and Tools:</h4>